Find out if you must pay higher rates of Land Transaction Tax (LTT) when you buy residential property in Wales.

 If you sell your previous main home within 3 years of buying your new main home, you can usually apply for a refund.

 This refund is the difference between the higher and main rates amounts.
+You can use our tax calculator to help work this out.

 If you buy a new main home but have not yet sold your old main home, higher rates will still apply to the transaction.